 There’s aiming for the stars, and then there’s lassoing one, pulling it back to Earth, and using it to build a fortress from which to rule.
-Faraday Future wants to be in the latter camp.
-The big-dreaming start up is part of a growing group of companies determined to take down Tesla Motors, rule the luxury sports car market, and in general dominate the car world.
+Electric car company Faraday Future wants to be in the latter camp.
+The big-dreaming startup is part of a growing group of companies determined to take down Tesla Motors, rule the luxury sports car market, and in general dominate the car world.
 But getting there?
 Well, that’s not so easy.

 The California-based, China-backed Faraday Future raised billions and hired employees from BMW, Lamborghini, Jaguar, Tesla, and even SpaceX in a bid to get its ambitious project off the ground.
 It unveiled a Batmobile-like concept named FFZero1 at CES 2016 — a sporty coupe that wouldn’t look out of place on the 24 Hours of Le Mans starting line — and brought out a more realistic prototype called the FF 91 a year later.
 It’s a real looker, but all’s not well under the hood; the company’s struggles are as interesting as the car itself, and they could ultimately bring Faraday down.

 Here’s everything we know so far about the FF 91 — and the cryptic company working overtime to become Tesla’s biggest nightmare.

 Chinese billionaire Jia Yueting recently announced that he was stepping back in as CEO of Faraday Future and will reorganize the firm.
 He is bringing some baggage along, as Business Insider reports that he has more than $1 billion in unpaid debts.